 Amir Receives Phone Call From Venezuelan President

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani received a phone call on Friday from the President of the friendly Bolivarian Republic of Venezuela Nicolas Maduro.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani received a phone call today from HE Nicolas Maduro President of the friendly Bolivarian Republic of Venezuela.

-During the call, President Maduro affirmed his country's solidarity with the State of Qatar and its strong condemnation of the Iranian attack on Al Udeid Air Base, which constituted a flagrant violation of the State of Qatar's sovereignty and airspace, as well as of international law and the United Nations Charter.
+During the call, HE the President of Venezuela affirmed his country's solidarity with the State of Qatar and its strong condemnation of the Iranian attack on Al Udeid Air Base, which constitutes a flagrant violation of the State of Qatar's sovereignty and airspace, as well as of international law and the United Nations Charter.

 Legal Disclaimer: